 The short answer is everything.
 It ultimately depends upon the willingness of the employer as to whether they’re willing to negotiate terms or not.
 Extensive hospital networks are less likely to change an employment contract agreement significantly.
 Unlike if a physician is looking into a physician with a smaller physician-owned practice, there’s much more leeway for significant changes.

-What are the things that are important to the physician, and then what are the things they can get changed?
+What are the things that are important to the physician, and then what are the things that they can get changed?

-- Relocation assistance
+- Relocation assistance,

-- How to terminate the agreement
+- How to terminate the contract agreement,

-- Productivity bonuses
+- Productivity bonuses,

-- Tail insurance
+- Tail insurance and,

 - Who pays for tail insurance if it’s a claims-made policy?